jkgriebel93/griddy-sdk-sources/undefined-objects-tracking.md

   - Operation ID: `getGamecenter`
   - Returns: `GamecenterResponse`

-**Note:** A `RushingStats` schema exists separately.
-Comparison needed to determine if consolidation is possible.
+**Note:** `RusherStats` is used by the Gamecenter endpoint with Next Gen Stats metrics, while the separate `RushingStats` schema is used by traditional stats endpoints.
+These serve different purposes and are intentionally kept separate.

 ---